 In legal terms, a child or minor refers to an individual under 18 who cannot make a claim independently.
 To initiate a personal injury claim for a child, an adult representative, commonly known as the ‘Next Friend,’ steps in on behalf of the child.
 The Next Friend is typically the child’s parent, guardian, or another responsible adult.

-It is crucial to prioritise your child’s health and safety if they have been injured in an accident.
-In cases of serious injuries, immediate action is required, including calling an ambulance (along with the appropriate authorities, if necessary).
-Reporting to the nearest hospital’s casualty department or scheduling an emergency appointment with a general practitioner is of utmost importance.
-Even in the event of a seemingly minor road traffic accident, it is advisable to have your child examined by a doctor.
+Prioritising your child’s health and safety is crucial if they have been injured in an accident.
+In serious injuries, immediate action is required, including calling an ambulance (along with the appropriate authorities, if necessary).
+Reporting to the nearest hospital’s casualty department or scheduling an emergency appointment with a general practitioner is paramount.
+Even in a seemingly minor road traffic accident, it is advisable to have your child examined by a doctor.
 Remember, peace of mind is invaluable, and monetary compensation cannot replace your child’s health and well-being.
+Record all of your child’s injuries and related problems accurately and promptly, as this information may be used as evidence to support their claim in the future.

 Engaging a solicitor is essential when pursuing compensation claims for children in Ireland.
 At a minimum, a solicitor is needed to have a compensation settlement approved in court.
 It is often in your best interest to consult with a solicitor as soon as your child’s health concerns are addressed.

-Furthermore, if the negligent party’s insurers approach you with an offer of child injury compensation shortly after your child’s accident, a solicitor can help assess whether the offer is fair and adequate.
+Furthermore, suppose the negligent party’s insurers approach you with an offer of child injury compensation shortly after your child’s accident.
+In that case, a solicitor can help assess whether the offer is fair and adequate.
 They can advise on whether to pursue child injury compensation claims through the Injuries Board Ireland, negotiate with the insurance company, or take legal action.
+Many parents, understandably traumatised by their child’s injury, may overlook the evidence needed to support their child’s injury compensation claim, significantly if they have also been injured in the same incident.
+By consulting with a solicitor promptly, the solicitor can handle the evidence collection, allowing you to focus on caring for your injured child.

 84 Talbot Street, Dublin 1